-^{}A competency test, available in the testing office, may be utilized to meet the mathematics elective requirement.
+\\\A competency test, available in the testing office, may be utilized to meet the mathematics elective requirement.
 Students in this program who utilize the competency test to meet the mathematics requirement must take a three-credit hour elective.

-1Students take BIO 135 and BIO 136 or BIO 160 and BIO 161.
+Students take BIO 135 and BIO 136 or BIO 160 and BIO 161.
+Requires approval of program coordinator.